motunrayoayan/LITA_Capstone_Project/README.md

 This helps to identify product with the highest sales which in this case is Shoes **3,087,500** and the product that has the lowest sales Socks **912,500**.

 ##### Total Sales by Region
-In the sales dataset there are four region, the pivot table summarized total sales providing insights on the following:
+In the sales dataset there are four region, the pivot table summarize total sales providing insights on the following:
 - Region with the Highest Sales which is South with the total sales of **4,675,000**.
 - Region with the Lowest Sales which is West with the Total Sales of **1,512,500**.